SamHennessy/hlive/README.md

 **The first version of the API is under active development.
 Change is likely.
 Your feedback is welcome.**

+Please help the project by building something and giving us your feedback.

 ## Table of contents
 - [HLive](#hlive)
   * [Notice](#notice)